ihrahat0/ripple-exchange/MOCK_EMAIL_SERVICE.md

 2. Each email is saved as an HTML file with a filename format: `[timestamp]-[recipient]-[subject].html`
 3. To view an email, open the HTML file in any web browser

+#### Local Development
+- Access saved emails directly by opening the HTML files in your browser

+#### Production (rippleexchange.org)
+- Access saved emails through the URL: `https://rippleexchange.org/emails/`
+- The emails directory is served by Nginx with autoindex enabled, allowing you to browse all saved emails

 ### Testing Email Functionality

 You can test the email functionality using the provided test script: